 It has the following disadvantages :

-- It takes long time to establish connection.
+- It takes a long time to establish a connection.

-- More bandwidth is required in setting up of dedicated channels.
+- More bandwidth is required in setting up dedicated channels.

-- It cannot be used to transmit any other data even if the channel is free as the connection is dedicated in circuit switching.
+- It cannot be used to transmit any other data even if the channel is free as the connection is dedicated to circuit switching.

 Formulas in Circuit Switching :